PS4 PRO SSD Upgrade Guide – The Best Options

 There’s only one 2tb SSD that can compete with the above drive in terms of price and performance.
 Other SSDs with the same capacities are too expensive and we won’t be recommending them.

-How to Choose the Right PS4 Pro SSD Upgrade
+Choosing the Right PS4 Pro SSD

 When comparing the performance of PS4 Pro CPU and the performance of SSD, we can easily tell there’s a big gap between the two in the favor of SSD.
 This results in a bottleneck in the data transfer rate between the CPU and SSD.
 That consequently constrains SSD from operating at its peak performance level.
 This explains why the benchmark numbers of SSDs inside PS4 Pro barely reach the half of the same SSD inside a computer with a powerful CPU.